C&O Milepost 102.7

 Tel.
 Calls: HA

 Hanover is the seat of Hanover County.
 Unlike Louisa, there was never a village at Hanover Courthouse until the railroad built a station about 1 mile to the southwest.
 There was some building near the depot; at one time there were a couple of stores and a bar nearby.
 Right after completion of the Louisa Railroad’s extension to Richmond, Hanover was the only depot between Hanover Junction (now Doswell) and Richmond.
-On May 27, 1862, Confederate troops attempting to stop the Union army from cutting the railroad were defeated near here.
-The following year, on May 4, Federal raiders under General Stoneman burned the Hanover depot and several railroad cars, all full of Confederate army supplies.
+On May 27, 1862, Confederate troops attempting to stop the U.S. army from cutting the railroad were defeated near here.
+The following year, on May 4, U.S. troops under General Stoneman burned the Hanover depot and several railroad cars, all full of supplies for the rebel army.

 This map was prepared from U.S.G.S. topological maps, C&O track charts dated 1963, C&O Side Track Records dated 1937, a copy of the Side Track Records updated through the 1990’s, and C&O Valuation maps, also updated through the 1990’s.